 - Step 1.
 Within the first semester (fall or spring) immediately following the assignment of a final grade, the student who wishes to appeal the grade must meet with the instructor.
 At this meeting, the student and instructor must make every effort to resolve the disagreement and arrive at a consensus.
 (Note, if the instructor is no longer employed by the College, the appropriate Dean will handle the matter.) - Step 2.
 If, after Step 1, a student wishes to pursue a change of grade, the student must make a written appeal to the appropriate Dean within ten working days of the meeting with the instructor.
-Supporting documentation must be attached. - Step 3.
-The Dean may meet with the student and instructor individually or jointly to review the student appeal and to review any materials needed to form an objective decision. - Step 4.
+Supporting documentation must be attached.

+- Step 3.
+The Dean may meet with the student and instructor individually or jointly to review the student's appeal and to review any materials needed to form an objective decision. - Step 4.
 The Dean will make a decision and submit the decision in writing to the faculty member and student within ten working days.
 If the decision is that a grade change is warranted, the Dean will send appropriate notification to the Registrar. - Step 5.
 If the grade change is denied and the student wishes to further appeal the decision of the Dean, he or she may seek redress from the Vice President for Academic Affairs (VPAA).
-The VPAA will review the student"s original written appeal, supporting documentation, and the Dean"s decision with rationale before rendering a decision. - Step 6.
-The VPAA will provide a written decision to the student within ten days of the recommendation.
-This decision will be final. - Step 7.
-If the final decision results in a change of grade, the VPAA will send appropriate notification to the Dean, the student and the Registrar.
+The VPAA will review the student's original written appeal, supporting documentation, and the Dean's decision with rationale before rendering a decision. - Step 6.
+The VPAA will provide a written decision to the student within ten days of the recommendation - Step 7.
+If, after Step 6, the student still wishes to appeal his or her grade, the student has ten (10) working days in which to make a written appeal to the President.
+The judgment of the President will be considered the final and binding decision on the matter.